br101/horst/README.md

 ## Dependencies

-`horst` is just a simple tool, and `libncurses` and header files is the only hard requirement.
+`horst` is just a simple tool, and `libncurses` and header files is the only hard requirement as well as the `pkg-config` tool.
 Recently we have added support for `nl80211` via `libnl`, so on Linux normally you need `libnl3` + header files as well.
 On Debian/Ubuntu based distros you can install them with:

-	sudo apt-get install libncurses5-dev libnl-3-dev libnl-genl-3-dev
+	sudo apt-get install libncurses5-dev libnl-3-dev libnl-genl-3-dev pkg-config

 ## Building